allenrobel/netbox-tools/README.md

 2. Edit ./lib/config/config.yml

-config.yml contains one line, which points to your ansible vault.
-Below, it points to an Ansible vault file named 'secrets'.
+Among other things, config.yml points to your Ansible vault with the line below (in this case, it points to an Ansible vault file named ``secrets``).
 Edit this to point to your Ansible vault file.
 If you don't have a vault file, we're going to create one in the next step.
+There are a couple other options in this file related to SSL certificates which we don't cover here, but which are described in the comments in this file.
+If you encounter any urllib3 errors related to SSL certificates, have a look here and play with these options.

 ```yaml
 vault: '/home/myaccount/netbox-tools/lib/config/secrets'